Graduate Student Fellowships

 - Private work space at Harvard Radcliffe Institute's Byerly Hall.

 Graduate student fellows are expected to reside in Cambridge during their fellowship year and participate in the Radcliffe Institute Fellowship Program by attending all weekly fellows' talks and lunches.
-Graduate student fellows are also invited, though not required, to present their own work in a talk to the fellows.
+They will also present their own work to the fellows.